anandshah98/Dataregs/README.md

   5. Sorting on 'Details' page

-  6. Editing of currently non-editable columns
+  6. Allow edit on currently non-editable columns